 A key indicator for tracking progress on carbon removal is identifying how many metric tons (tonnes, t) of CO2 have been captured from the air through technological carbon removal approaches and stored permanently.

 The recent rate of progress in scaling up technological carbon removal needs to accelerate significantly to reach even the low end of the range by 2030.
-However, interest and investment in carbon removal is accelerating rapidly, so the rate of change will likely go faster in the future compared to what is happening today.
+However, interest and investment in carbon removal is accelerating rapidly, so the rate of change will likely accelerate in the future compared to what is happening today.

 Enablers and barriers